ba-san/Crowd-Analysis-with-CNN/README.md

 # Crowd-Analysis-with-CNN
-For its network, I borrowed WideResNet from [here](https://github.com/nabenabe0928/wide-resnet-pytorch).
+For its network, I modified WideResNet from [here](https://github.com/nabenabe0928/wide-resnet-pytorch).

 ## guidance
 **classification&regression** - estimate just num of ppl in cropped img by classification approach or regression approach